DYSLEVIUM/pcon-nodejs-todo/README.md

 	            "description": "This is the description of the note" }

-2.  '/getNotes' : gets all the notes in the database
+2.  '/getNotes' : gets all the notes in the database (request method : 'GET')

-3.  '/getNote/:noteId' : gets the note with the associated id
+3.  '/getNote/:noteId' : gets the note with the associated id (request method : 'GET')

-4.  '/updateNote/:noteId' : updates the note with the associated id
+4.  '/updateNote/:noteId' : updates the note with the associated id (request method : 'PATCH')

     E.g. The request body looks like